Cloud-Drift/clouddrift/docs/contributing.rst

   make html

 to create the static website stored in ``clouddrift/docs/_build/html/``.
-The main page ``index.html`` can be visualized in any browser.
+The main page ``index.html`` can be visualized in a browser.
 After modifying the documentation, it might be necessary to run ``make clean`` before rebuilding.

 Using pytest
 ------------